derekmpham/interview-prep/full-stack-general-questions.md

 <strong>What's horizontal scaling?
 Vertical scaling?</strong>

 Horizontal scaling means that you scale your database by adding more machines into your pool of resources.
+Vertical scaling means that you scale by adding more power (i.e. CPU, RAM) to an existing machine.

 <br>